JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 to break.
 Prefer several flat keys (`@quota_scope("monthly")`, `@quota_threshold("80")`) over `@quota("{\"scope\":\"monthly\",\"threshold\":80}")`.

-Do not invent keys per policy.
+Do not invent keys per policy, and name the unit when a value has one. `@sla_hours`, `@retention_days`, and `@challenge_ttl_seconds` cannot be misread; a bare `@ttl` invites somebody to supply milliseconds.
 An annotation vocabulary is an interface between policy authors and application developers.
 Keep a short, documented list of keys and their allowed values, and treat adding a key as an API change: the application has to know how to handle it, and a key that no code reads is a silent no-op.